 All You Can Eat Buffet

-The All you can eat buffet was a Las Vegas invention (Probably) and as such is a close to a Las Vegas delicacy as you are likely to get.
+The All you can eat buffet was a Las Vegas invention (Probably) and as such is as close to a Las Vegas delicacy as you are likely to get.
 They are truly a Las Vegas institution.
-They have gone under a lot of change in the last few years.
+They have gone under a lot of change in the last few years ( even more in the last few months!).
 Gone are the super cheap and nasty buffets simply where you could stuff to bursting for only a few dollars.
-They are now far more gourmet and casinos are in a constant war with each other for the best Buffet.
+They are now far more gourmet offerings and casinos are in a constant war with each other for the best Buffet.

 The top Buffets now boast more possible items than we could possibly list, they have things we couldn’t even think of ourselves.
 The lists are just endless.

 Prices are not cheap, but they can be incredible value considering what you get.
-Every hotel will have their own but you can visit any hotels buffet without staying there.
+Every hotel will have its own, but you can visit any hotel’s buffet without staying there.
 As long as you pay the cover.
 Bottomless Boozing is also a thing now so one fee gets you as much drink as you would like to go with your meal.

 Like most places where there are lots of hungry diners happy to spend money, the Chains have moved in.
-Most of these are hard to avoid and the malls are filled with everyone’s American favourites.
-We normally eat at least some of our meals in one of the chain restaurants just as they offer hassle free good value decent food.
+Most of these are hard to avoid and the malls are filled with everyone’s American favorites.
+We normally eat at least some of our meals in one of the chain restaurants just as they offer hassle-free good value decent food.

-Joel Robuchon, Wolfgang Puck, Gordon Ramsey, Nobu Matsuhisa to name but a few all have restaurants in Vegas.
+Joel Robuchon, Wolfgang Puck, Gordon Ramsey, Nobu Matsuhisa to name but a few all have restaurants in Vegas (Several in fact).
 And while you are unlikely to be dining there often, most people can stretch to one meal for a very special occasion or treat.
 There are only a select few cities in the world that can boast this level of cuisine so you may wish to take advantage of this while there.